SohaT7/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview of the Analysis
-### Purpose
+### Purpose:
-The purpose of this analysis was to aid our clients at Accountability Accounting in deciding if, and how, they will be breaking into the cryptocurrency market.
+The purpose of this analysis is to aid clients in deciding if, and how, they will be breaking into the cryptocurrency market.
+It reports on the tradable cryptocurrencies and classifies them into viable groups, which the clients can then invest in.

-### Description
+### Description:
-This analysis ventures to report the different cryptocurrencies present on the trading market, and how these can be grouped to create a classification system for the new investment by the clients.
+This analysis ventures to report the different cryptocurrencies present on the trading market, and how these can be grouped to create a classification system for a new investment by the clients.
 Since we are taking in raw data and do not know the outcomes, we apply an unsupervised machine learning model on the input data.
-This involved preprocessing the data, dimensionality reduction using PCA (Principal Components Analysis), clustering using K-Means algorithm, and lastly visualizing the cryptocurrencies results.
+The data is preprocessed, and then undergoes dimensionality reduction using PCA (Principal Components Analysis), and clustering using the K-Means algorithm.
+Lastly, the cryptocurrencies results are visualized.

+### Tools Used:
+Python

 ## Results
 ### (1) Preprocessing the Data for PCA